 Fault injection testing

-You can test the fault tolerance of your cluster by deleting a VM in order to inject a fault.
+You can test the fault tolerance of your cluster by deleting a VM to inject a fault.
 Once a VM is deleted, you can monitor the availability and recovery of the cluster.

 Requirements

-• You have connected your BigAnimal cloud account with your Azure subscription.
+• You've connected your BigAnimal cloud account with your Azure subscription.
 See Setting up your Azure Marketplace account for more information.

-• You should have permissions in your Azure subscription to view and delete VMs.
+• You have permissions in your Azure subscription to view and delete VMs and also the ability to view Kubernetes pods via Azure Kubernetes Service RBAC Reader.

 • You have PGD CLI installed.
 See Installing PGD CLI for more information.

-• You have created a pgd-cli-config.yml file in your home directory.
+• You've created a pgd-cli-config.yml file in your home directory.
 See Configuring PGD CLI for more information.

 Fault injection testing steps